 What is a Driver Eligibility Certificate (DEC)?

 A Driver Eligibility Certificate (DEC) is a certificate certifying that the student has passed at least 70% of his/her courses and has not dropped out of school.
-The DEC is valid for 30 days ONLY.
-Do not request a DEC from your school if you are not going to apply for your Limited Learner Permit within 30 days.
+The high school the student attends will provide a DEC if that student is enrolled.
+The DEC does not expire.

-Students who are 18 years old or older are not required to have a DEC in order to apply for a learner permit or a driver license.
+Students who are 18 years old or older are not required to have a DEC in order to apply for a learner's permit or a driver's license.

-I took driver education in another county in North Carolina.
+I took driver's education in another county in North Carolina.
 Do I have to take the course again in Cumberland County?

-You may.
-The criteria for completing a driver education course varies from state to state.
+The criteria for completing a driver's education course vary from state to state.
 You should contact the Driver Education Center at 910-678-2526 to see if the driver education course you took in your state meets the criteria as outlined by North Carolina law.

-I have a driver education certificate from another state.
-How do I get my certificate converted to a North Carolina Driver Education Certificate - Form 452?
+I have a driver's education certificate from another state.
+How do I get my certificate converted to a North Carolina Driver's Education Certificate - Form 452?